Brian Kingcome: Victories

-Kingcome flew Spitfires in combat continually until the end of 1944, his tally finishing at 8 and 3 shared destroyed, plus a score of probables and damaged.
+Kingcome flew Spitfires in combat continually until the end of 1944, his tally finishing at eight and three shared destroyed, plus a score of probables and damaged.
 One of the prewar Cranwell elite, Kingcome was to become one of the Second World War's great fighter leaders, alongside Douglas Bader, Robert Stanford Tuck and Johnnie Johnson.

 In May 1940, Kingcome was posted to No. 92 Squadron as flight commander.
 On 25 May, Kingcome shared a Do 17 and on 2 June destroyed two He 111s and damaged a third.
 He shared a Ju 88 of 3./LG 1 with two others on 10 July, and again on the 24th.
 On 9 September he probably destroyed a Bf 110 and two days later shot down a He 111.
 On the 14th he damaged another.
 Kingcome shot down a Bf 109 on the 23rd he shot down Ofw.
 Gerhard Grzymalla of 8./JG 26.
 The next day he probably destroyed another Me 109 and one was claimed as damaged in Maidstone area around 08.45.
 Both claims confirmed by Intelligence Officer were unfortunately groundless.
 Jagdwaffe did not lost single one.
 Third claim was for damaged Ju 88.
 Three days later he shared a Ju 88 again, damaged two others, probably destroyed a Do 17, and damaged one of these also.
 Around this time Kingcome was awarded a DFC for six victories, and on 11 October got a Bf 109 he claimed another next day, and also damaged one.
 On the 13th he shot down a BF 109 of JG 3.

 On 16 June 1941 Kingcome probably destroyed a Bf 109, and on 24 July shot one down.
 He received a Bar to his DFC, having brought his score to 10 confirmed kills.
 He was promoted to lead the Kenley wing, and on 15 April 1942 damaged a Fw 190.
 He probably destroyed a Bf 109 on 28 May, and during the year was awarded a DSO, having added another victory to his score.

-In 1943 Kingcome was posted to North Africa to lead 244 Wing, and lead this for 18 months, becoming a Gp.
-Capt. after the invasion of Italy.
-By the end of his stay with the wing, he had brought his total personal tally to 8 destroyed, three shared, five probable and 13 damaged enemy aircraft.
+In 1943 Kingcome was posted to North Africa to lead 244 Wing, and lead this for 18 months, becoming a group captain after the invasion of Italy.
+By the end of his stay with the wing, he had brought his total personal tally to eight destroyed, three shared, five probable and 13 damaged enemy aircraft.